-Goal Objective Outcomes Strategies Goal 1: An To build a PSET 1.1 Clear and streamlined 1.1 The roles, responsibilities, functions and funding frameworks of the quality councils, the Department of integrated system that is roles and responsibilities Higher Education and Training (DHET) and the South African Qualifications Authority (SAQA) are being refined and integrated and of all key stakeholders and to reduce duplication and improve efficiency. coordinated coordinated to role players PSET achieve 1.3 A simplified National • The DHET will work with SAQA and the Quality Councils to address all NQF-related issues, including, system efficiencies and Qualifications Framework among other things, simplifying occupational qualification nomenclature and developing policies on improve the (NQF) NQF matters. effectiveness The quality councils and SAQA will simplify accreditation and registration processes. • The sub-frameworks, in particular, the higher education qualifications sub-framework (HEQSF) and the occupational qualifications sub-framework (OQSF), should be reviewed to ensure alignment and reduce the proliferation of programmes leading to qualifications.
-NQF-related policies will be reviewed to eliminate contradictions. • The NQF Act will be reviewed , considering the recommendations of the report of the NQF evaluation undertaken by the Department in collaboration with the Department of Planning, Monitoring and Evaluation (DPME).
-1.4 Increased articulation Unnecessary and unfair barriers to student articulation between programmes and NQF levels will be addressed for students between and through a joined-up planning process between the DHET, Department of Basic Education (DBE), and Council within the NQF sub- on Higher Education (CHE), QCTO and Umalusi.
+Goal Objective Outcomes Strategies Goal 1: An To build a PSET 1.1 Clear and streamlined 1.1 The roles, responsibilities, functions and funding frameworks of the quality councils, the Department of integrated system that is roles and responsibilities Higher Education and Training (DHET) and the South African Qualifications Authority (SAQA) are being and integrated and of all key stakeholders refined to reduce duplication and improve efficiency. coordinated coordinated to and role players PSET achieve 1.3 A simplified National • The DHET will work with SAQA and the Quality Councils to address all NQF-related issues, including, system efficiencies and Qualifications Framework among other things, simplifying occupational qualification nomenclature and developing policies improve the (NQF) on NQF matters.

-frameworks, and between and within institutions 1.5 Aligned policy and Policy and legislation will be reviewed to consider the implications of this Plan. legislation Goal 3: A responsive PSET system To provide qualifications, programmes and curricula that are responsive to the needs of the world of work, society and students 3.1 A diverse range of programmes relevant to the aspirations and needs of the locality and responsive to community needs CET colleges will offer skills/occupational programmes, community education programmes, general or academic programmes (particularly the General Education and Training Certificate for Adults [GETCA] and the National Senior Certificate for Adults [NASCA]) and foundational learning programmes.
-By 2030, TVET colleges will offer general vocational programmes (particularly the National Certificate Vocational [NCV]), skills/occupational certificate programmes, foundational learning programmes, higher certificate programmes (initially in partnership with universities), advanced certificate programmes, and, beyond that, those with capacity will offer diplomas.
-Higher education colleges will offer a range of undergraduate certificate, diploma and degree programmes in specific niche areas.
-Universities will offer general formative programmes, professional programmes and career-focused programmes at the undergraduate level, all of which may be offered through extended curriculum programmes, as well as a range of postgraduate professional and research-oriented programmes.
+SF) and the

+SF) and the

+and reduce

+F evaluation

+nitoring and

+vels will be

+ation (DBE),

+, general or

+ults [GETCA]

+es.

+l Certificate

+mes, higher

+immes, and,

+and degree

+eer-focused

+curriculum

+r

+programmes, as well as a range of postgraduate professional and research-oriented programmes.
 Universities will be supported to develop engagement policies and strategies (with the CHE advising on policy, reporting, monitoring and sharing of good practice) and to integrate these into teaching, learning and research.
 Through the Internationalisation Policy Framework, outbound scholarship and academic exchange opportunities will be broadened, and foreign postgraduate enrolments encouraged.
-3.2 A diverse range of programmes responsive to (LMIU) data to assess demand and develop programmes, including programmes which articulate with TVET the world of work studies, and skills development programmes where needed by other government departments.
-SAQA and the QCTO will review all NQF Level 2 and 3 occupational certificates and NQF Level 4 National Occupational Certificates (NOCs) with particular regard to the possibility of simulated workplace-based experience components, as there are limitations currently with placements for WPBL.

-TVET Centres of Specialisation will initially focus on 13 priority trades in demand and will extend to other trades as identified in the pilot review. • University enrolment and Programme Qualification Mix (PQM) planning will be reviewed to ensure that they are clear and responsive to the changing national and global contexts.
-Occupational programmes will be responsive to global technological advancements.
+3.2 A diverse range of CET colleges will analyse municipal local economic development plans and Labour Market Intelligence programmes responsive Unit (LMIU) data to assess demand and develop programmes, including programmes which articulate to the world of work with TVET studies, and skills development programmes where needed by other government departments. • SAQA and the QCTO will review all NQF Level 2 and 3 occupational certificates and NQF Level 4 National Occupational Certificates (NOCs) with particular regard to the possibility of simulated workplace-based experience components, as there are limitations currently with placements for WPBL. • TVET Centres of Specialisation will initially focus on 13 priority trades in demand and will extend to other trades as identified in the pilot review. · to the world of work departments.
+SAQA and the QCTO will review all NQF Level 2 and 3 occupational certificates and NQF Level National Occupational Certificates (NOCs) with particular regard to the possibility of simulations workplace-based experience components, as there are limitations currently with placements for WPBL.
+TVET Centres of Specialisation will initially focus on 13 priority trades in demand and will extend to oth trades as identified in the pilot review.
+University enrolment and Programme Qualification Mix (PQM) planning will be reviewed to ensure the they are clear and responsive to the changing national and global contexts.